openmrs/openmrs-contrib-rest-api-docs/source/includes/Provider/provider.md

   "retired": false
 }
 ```
+## Update a provider

+*  Update a target provider with given UUID, this method only modifies properties in the request.
+Returns a `404 Not Found`
-* To Create an provider you need to specify below attributes in the request body.If you are not logged in to perform this action,
- a `401 Unauthorized` status returned.
+status if provider not exists.
+If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     ### Attributes

     Parameter | Type | Description